thom855j/awesome-list/README.md

-# awesome-list
-Awesome list of everything web!
+# List of Awesome web-awesomeness!